Frequently Asked Questions

 What data will the DPP require?

 Final requirements will be defined in the textile-specific delegated act.
 Expected data categories include: material composition, country of origin, environmental footprint, durability information, care and repair instructions, recycling guidance, and compliance certifications.
-Our training covers all anticipated data categories in detail.
+Our free DPP Data Map for Textiles maps each expected data point to its official EU source, and our training covers all anticipated data categories in detail.

 Should I wait until the delegated act is published to start preparing?